Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ## Accessing the API Endpoint
 1. In the AWS Console, under API Gateway, select the API you created.
-2. From the $default stage, click on the URL to invoke it
+2. From the $default stage, select the invoke URL.
 3. This wuld trigger the Lambda funbction and you see the output in your browswer.

 ## Business Logic